compBiophyMete/Data-Analytics-Portfolio/README.md

 IBM Cognos was used to prepare a dashboard for Project-4.

-SQL was utilized in Project-5 & 6.
+SQL was utilized in Project-5, 6, and 8.

 SQL was utilized to extract data in Project-7, and subsequently, two dashboards were prepared in Tableau.